 to evaluate designs and plans.
 For example we can

-use an activity diagram to describe the work to be done, and the
+use an activity diagram to describe the work to be done next week, and the

 "Critical Path Method" to calculate how long it will take and which steps

-in the plan are most critical for completing it before the time is up.
+in the plan are most critical for completing it before the week is over.

 occur when you don't follow the rules for particular Diagrams or